cis3296s24/US-City-Guesser/client/README.md

 # US City Guessing Game

 Welcome to the US City Guessing Game.
-Test your knowledge of US cities and challenge your friends to see who can guess the most!
+Test your knowledge of US cities!

 # Introduction